obbap1/pbaba-blog/content/posts/pipelining-memcached.md

 ……………
 Client using the ascii protocol
 ```
-I noticed that the [rust memcached client](https://github.com/vavrusa/memcache-async) i was using didn’t have pipelining support for any commands except the “get” command.
-The set, increment, decrement commands have to be issued per key.
+I noticed that the [rust memcached client](https://github.com/vavrusa/memcache-async) i was using didn’t have pipelining support for any commands except the “Get” command.
+The Set, Increment, Decrement commands have to be issued per key.

 Then i realised that memcached’s ASCII protocol doesn’t support pipelining, only its binary protocol does.
 The ASCII protocol implements some form of pipelining for the get command.